Lucerne railway station: History

 On the morning of 5 February 1971, fire broke out in the staff quarters of the station.
-The fire was detected shortly after eight am, and at 8.18 the police was alarmed.
+The fire was detected shortly after eight am, and at 8.18 the police were called.
 That day, the last train arrived 8.56am and the last departure of a train was 9 am.
 The building burnt fiercely, and within an hour the cupola had collapsed, destroying the station frontage and concourse.
 The service was restored with temporary buildings, allowing operations to be recommenced.
 In 1980 a partnership of the Swiss Federal Railways, Swiss Post, the city and canton of Lucerne launched an architecture competition for a comprehensive redevelopment of the station.
 This also considered the future development of the rail approaches to Lucerne.
 However, a through station with a tunnel under Lake Lucerne was ruled out.

 A new station was eventually built, and opened on 5 February 1991, exactly 20 years after its predecessor was destroyed.
 The new station was planned by the architectural firm of Ammann and Baumann, and their then employee, Santiago Calatrava, designed the concourse of the new station.
 This is said to be the "heart of the new station, ... a multi-storey, generous sized public space that links the various functions of the city center with the railway".
 Its platforms are longer than those of the old station, and the underground shopping arcade is much larger.
-In front of the new station, the arch of the old one with the sculpture Zeitgeist by Richard Kissling on top, is the be seen.
+In front of the new station stands the arch of the old one, with the sculpture Zeitgeist by Richard Kissling on top.

 In late 2012, a new tunnel route was opened on the Brünig line, between Kriens Mattenhof station and the approaches to Lucerne station.
 The tunnel replaces a less direct surface alignment, allowing the removal of several congested level crossings and the provision of double track, but terminal platforms used by Brünig line trains remain unchanged.